Cognio-so/rag-agent/README.md

 ## Credits

 This agent was created by **Ashutosh Upadhyay from Cognio Labs**.
-It demonstrates how to integrate a Qdrant vector database with LangGraph and LangChain for performing retrieval-augmented generation (RAG).
+It showcases advanced multi-agent orchestration using LangGraph and LangChain, with Qdrant providing robust vector search capabilities.

 ---